donoso-eth/angular-web3/README.md

-Thanks to  @austingriffit for crafting the awesome [Scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) project.
+Thanks to  @austingriffith for crafting the awesome [Scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) project.
 This projects aims to reproduce with angular tooling the same experience as scaffold-sth produce for react devs

 # ⛓️  AngularOnChain